zeyuid/ARES/README.md

 With the historical SCADA data, the developed graph construction generates causalities between sensor readings and control commands.

 The construction of Gdata consists of two basic modules.
-Specifically,
+Specifically, <br>

 	1). identify the node set
+	xxx
 	2). identify the edge set
+	xxxx

 ## Construct the Gcross <br>